Harry Merrill House

 The Harry Merrill House, also known as the Harrington–Merrill House, is a historic house in Hutchinson, Minnesota, United States.
 The house is the oldest wood-framed structure in Hutchinson and one of the oldest in McLeod County.
 It was built in 1858 by Lewis Harrington, then occupied 1886 to 1932 by Harry Merrill, who served as superintendent of local schools for 33 years.
-The house was listed on the National Register of Historic Places in 2012 for having local significance in the theme of education.
+The house was listed on the National Register of Historic Places in 2012 for its local significance in the theme of education.
 It was nominated for its association with Harry Merrill, arguably the single most important educator in Hutchinson's history.

 Lewis Harrington

 The Merrill House was completed in 1858 by one of Hutchinson's founders, Lewis Harrington.
 Harrington came to Minnesota in 1855, where he met the Hutchinson brothers John, Asa, and Judson.
 Along with other investors, they formed the Hutchinson Company.
 The company selected the town site of Hutchinson in November 1855.
 Harrington played a central role in the new town.
 He surveyed and built roads, and was the city's first postmaster.
 He married Ellen Pendergast in 1857.
 With a child on the way, the couple decided to build a new home.
 The new house was built in what was called "the grove".
 The house was two stories, built in the Greek Revival style.
 Key architectural elements were a front gabled entrance and a one-story, shed-roof entry porch.

 During the Dakota War of 1862 the town was attacked by Dakota Indians.
 Hutchinson residents erected a stockade around the center of town and chose Lewis Harrington as their captain.
 His house was located outside the stockade.
 Many structures were burned to the ground, but the Harringtons' home survived.
 Harrington continued to work as a surveyor and an engineer, and later served in the state legislature.
 He died in 1884.